llamaqcom/webdav-nginx-docker/README.md

 ### File permissions

 When using volumes (-v flags) permissions issues can arise between the host OS and the container.
-You can avoid this issue by specifying the user `PUID` value.
-Please note that current implementation uses the same `PUID` value for both user and his respective group.
-Special care should be taken when using system users and groups.
-This is due to the fact that nginx takes `user` from its `nginx.conf` and requires user group to have the same name as the user does.
-So from the cross-platform compatibility's perspective, it's safe to user either `0` for root or uids greater than or equal to `1000`.
-Default value for PUID is `1000`, if no environment variable is provided.
+You can avoid this issue by specifying the user `PUID` and group `PGID` value.
+For example, `-e PUID=1000 -e PGID=33`.
+Default values for `PUID` and `PGID` are `1000`, if no environment variables are provided.

 ## License